jasoncbautista/flojo/README.md

 ### REST API

-To hit the API internallyt oreatea  module:
+Here we learn how To hit the Flojo API directly.

+Creating a module:

 ```
   ://flogo.com/API/V1/entities/create?name=SomeName